 What is the most popular rug size?

-For living rooms, 200x300 cm is often the best all-round choice for modern layouts.
+For living rooms, 200x300 cm is often the best all-round pick for modern layouts.

 Should a rug touch the wall?

-Usually no. Leaving a visible border creates a more balanced look.
+Usually no. Leaving a visible border creates a more well-proportioned look.

 Can I use multiple rugs in open-plan spaces?